modular-experiment-software-system-2/mess2_logger_py/README.md

 ROS2 package for logging messages on topics directly to .csv files.

 ## Overview
 This package contains a general purpose ROS2 logger node that dynamically creates subscription instances for topics without specifying the message types of said topics.
+Each topic's message type is decomposed to its primitive data types to create a map which is then evaluated upon each callback allowing messages to be appended as new lines to a unique .csv file.

 ## License
 This package is released under an [Apache 2.0 license](https://github.com/marinarasauced/mess2_logger_py/blob/main/LICENSE).